Audio/Visual Technician Salary

 Popular Skills for Audio/Visual Technician

-Survey results imply that Audio/Visual Technicians deploy a deep pool of skills on the job.
+Survey takers working as Audio/Visual Technicians report using a large range of professional skills.
 Most notably, skills in Audiovisual Tools, Production Management, Video Editing, and Systems Troubleshooting are correlated to pay that is above average.
 Those listing Information Technology Support as a skill should be prepared for drastically lower pay.
 Equipment Maintenance and Audiovisual Hardware also typically command lower compensation.
-Most people experienced in Audiovisual Systems also know Video Editing.
+For most people, competency in Audiovisual Systems indicates knowledge of Video Editing.

 Pay by Experience Level for Audio/Visual Technician